 Supporting Independent Study and Homeschooled Students

-If your school supports independent study or homeschooled students who want to take an AP CSP end-of-course exam without participating in an AP CSP class at school, as an AP coordinator you need to:
+If your school supports independent study or homeschooled students who want to take an AP CSP End-of-Course Exam without participating in an AP CSP class at school, as an AP coordinator you need to:

-- Give students all the necessary information and directions for enrollment and submission of work in the AP Digital Portfolio:
+- Give students all the necessary information and directions for enrollment and submission of work in the AP Digital Portfolio.

 Supporting Students taking AP CSP Online

-If these students want to take an AP CSP end-of-course exam at your high school, as an AP coordinator you need to:
+Some students may be taking an AP CSP class through an online provider.
+If these students want to take an AP CSP End-of-Course Exam at your school, as an AP coordinator you need to: